jfarley248/MEAT/README.md

 * Jailbroken iOS Device
 * AFC2 Installed via Cydia

-Using the filesystem acquisition flag on MEAT will instruct the tool to tar the root directory, and send over the completed tar file back to the host machine.
+Using the filesystem acquisition flag on MEAT will instruct the tool to start the AFC2 service and copy all files and fodlers back to the host machine.

-This method requires the device to be jailbroken with the following packages intstalled:
+This method requires the device to be jailbroken with the following package installed:

 * Apple File Conduit 2

-This method can also be changed by the user using the -filesystemPath flag to instruct MEAT to only tar up a specified folder, useful if you're doing app analysis and only want the app data.
+This method can also be changed by the user using the -filesystemPath flag to instruct MEAT to only extract up a specified folder, useful if you're doing app analysis and only want the app data.

 ##### MEAT Help